What is tooth decay?

-When a tooth is exposed to acid frequently, for example, if you eat or drink often, especially foods or drinks containing sugar and starches, the repeated cycles of acid attacks cause the enamel to continue to lose minerals.
+When a tooth is exposed to acid repeatedly, the enamel dissolves.
+If you eat frequently or drink often, especially foods that are rich in sugars and starches, the repeated cycles of acid attacks cause the enamel to continue to lose minerals.
 A white spot may appear where minerals have been lost.
 This is a sign of early decay.

 1) Brushing with fluoride toothpaste

 Brushing with fluoride toothpaste two times each day is important for preventing cavities.
 Preferably, brush after each meal and especially before going to bed.
 Be sure to supervise young children when they brush.